WhiteNight121/Degoogle/README.md

 De-Googleing is a state of mind, a decision every time you sign up for a new service and decide to NOT use your google account to log in.

 De-googleing is a lot of things to a lot of different people **choice, privacy, owning your own data, not being a “product”** it’s all of these things and more.

 Be kind to yourself and others on this journey.

+Start Samll for example change your search engine or change your podcast app and grow from there.

 ## Alternatives 💡